MRCIEU/epigraphdb-r/DEVEL.md

 # Notes on development

+For simple changes simply rely on github actions will be enough.

-Set up for local development
+## Set up for local development

-Testing
+## During development

-Testing package builds
+## Testing package builds

 # Todo list